liu-kristina/hp/README.md

 Runs entirely on-device to preserve privacy, reduce latency, and support offline use.
 Here it is important to choose the correct model.
 RAM/VRAM and Disk Space Considerations: Tiny models run on consumer GPUs, bigger models start asking for powerful GPUs or, you know, datacenters.

 RAG means retrieval augmented generation.
 The LLM "retrieves" information from PDFs to ensure accuracy.
 It has been given PDF documents about HP products, so feel free to ask questions about them!
-You can ask the chatbot powered by Mistral or Gemma general questions about NPUs and GPUs as well.
+You can ask the chatbot powered by Mistral general questions about NPUs and GPUs as well.
 Example prompts:
+What is an NPU?
+What are the specifications for Zbook Power?

 Image Classification:
 Benchmarks Intel's integrated CPU, GPU, and NPU.